jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 ![*echo $PATH*](images/Chapter-07/editors/bash/system-path.png "System Path")

   There is a system variable named $PATH that is constructed upon boot.
-It includes the default locations that the essential command binaries, additional commmand binaries, and user install binaries are located.
-Everytime you execute a command, the system parses the command name and looks down this path to try to find the correspinding binary.
+It includes the default locations that the essential command binaries, additional command binaries, and user install binaries are located.
+Everytime you execute a command, the system parses the command name and looks down this path to try to find the corresponding binary.
 Note the absolute paths are chained together with colons ```:```.
-When the shell parser finds the first occurence--it passes that location and executes that mathcing binary name.
+When the shell parser finds the first occurrence--it passes that location and executes that matching binary name.
 In our case the shell script ```list-ip.sh``` is located in ```~/Documents``` which is not in the system path listed in the image above.
 So how can we reference it?
 Remember the single-dot operator ```./```--that tells the operating system to look here--overriding the system path.
 Try and type ```./list-ip.sh``` what happens now?

 ![*Permission Denied!*](images/Chapter-07/editors/bash/permission-denied.png "Permission Denied")